vimarsh244/ESP8266-Analog-Television/README.md

 Pitch for this project's github.
 Color screen with 16 color balls.
 4x4 color swatches, useful for when you're messing with colors in the web GUI.

 Web interface
-The web interface is borrowing the web interface from esp8266ws2812i2s.

 Power on the ESP, connect to it, then, point your web browser to http://192.168.4.1.
 It has a new button "NTSC."
 This gives you the option to allow demo to continue from screen to screen, or freeze at a specific screen.
 You can specify the screen.
 Additionally, for RF testing, you can jam a color.
 Whenever the color jam is set to something 0 or above, it turns off all line drawing logic, and simply outputs that color continuously.
 This will prevent TV sets from seeing it, however, you can see it on other RF equipment.

 It also has an interactive Javascript webworker system that lets you write code to make a new color!
 You can create a new bitstream that will be transmitted when a specific color is hit.
 You can edit the code and it is effective as you type.
 It automatically re-starts the webworker every time you change it.